 Korj handed me my updated credit chip.

 The salesman explained that since Beatrice was a frontier world that did not get full access to the best technology, most of what he had for sale were slug-throwers.
-He had Gauss Needlers, Gauss Slug throwers, Gyroslugs, Needlers, Tanglers, and a single Force Beam Rifle.
-The Force Beam Rifle fascinated me.
-It hurled a kinetic fist at it's target, knocking down even a armored soldier and breaking it's targets bones.
-I did not know of anything in the Imperium that could compare to it.
-I purchased this and a gyroslug pistol.
-This pistol fired rocket ammunition like a accelerator rifle but was easier to fire accurately.
+He had gyroslugs, needlers (chemical and gauss), tanglers, gauss slugthrowers, and a single force beam rifle.
+The force beam rifle fascinated me.
+It hurled a “kinetic fist” at its target, knocking down even an armored soldier and breaking its targets bones (if it had any).
+I did not know of any Imperial weapon that could compare to it.
+I purchased this and a gyroslug pistol, which fired rocket ammunition like a accelerator rifle but was easier to fire accurately.
 I chose that weapon because I could use it in a vacuum or under water.
-Then he started showing me the melee weapons they had for when one had to defend themselves at close quarters.
+Then he started showing me the melee weapons they had for defending oneself at close quarters.

 The Hive and the Saurischi lived underground.
 They were masters of ambush.
-Soldiers that fought the Hive or the Saurischi often had only their wits and daggers to protect them at close range.
-That also explained to me the guns being able to hold bayonets.
+Soldiers that fought either often had only their wits and daggers to protect them at close range.
+That also explained the bayonet fittings on the guns.
 The Ursans, and almost everybody else, used fast assault shuttles to breach the walls of enemy ships or stations and soldiers would board the vessel to capture or cripple it.
 If the boarding happened quickly enough, the defenders did not always have time to prepare so these actions often occurred at close range as well.
 It sounded reasonable but I wondered how often armies really clashed at such close range.
 The only close range fighting I had ever done was in tavern brawls where I used my fists.
 Occasionally fights with melee weapons occurred but not with the frequency they seemed to here.
 I tried several weapons and proved myself incompetent with all of them.
-I finally settled for a vibrodagger, since I at least showed enough proficiency with it that Hesperia, Laura and Korj could train me to use it better.
+I finally settled for a vibrodagger, since I at least showed enough proficiency with it that Hesperia, Laura and Korj felt they could train me to use it better.

 We made several other stops.
 Here we purchased a variety of small personal items to improve my personal comfort on the ship.
 Probably the best item we got was an interactive history chip that would allow me to learn fully about this universe and the histories of the people in it.
 I only hoped that it would be as fascinating as the symbols on the map had promised.